CUBRID/cubrid-testtools/CTP/doc/memoryleak_guide.md

 |10 | func41 | 192.168.1.116|memory5 |CTP, cubrid-testcases, CUBRID

 ## 2.2 Install Valgrind
-Install Valgrind to each machines.
+Install Valgrind to each machine.
 1. Login as `root` user
-2. Checkout Valgrind source code from repository
+2. Checkout Valgrind source code from the repository
 For ease of use, we did some changes bases on Valgrind 3.12.0.
 You can see the changes from https://github.com/CUBRID/cubrid-testtools-internal/commits/develop/valgrind and get source code from https://github.com/CUBRID/cubrid-testtools-internal/tree/develop/valgrind.
     ```bash
     git clone https://github.com/CUBRID/cubrid-testtools-internal.git